triton-inference-server/perf_analyzer/genai-perf/README.md

 Customizable frontends provide more customizability, while customizable payloads allow you to specify specific payload schemas using a Jinja2 template.

-> [!Note]
-> GenAI-Perf is currently in early release and under rapid development.
-While we
-> will try to remain consistent, command line options and functionality are
-> subject to change as the tool matures.

 </br>